giacomelli/giacomelli.github.io/about.md

 published: true
 ---

-I have programmed software and games in the last 15 years.
+I have programmed apps and games in the last 15 years.

 Below you can see some links about me: